Rigid Foam Over Batt Insulation, Why Not?

 Below are four popular uses for properly combining foam board with batt insulation:

-• To insulate the inner walls of the foundation walls or the basement, apply foam board insulation to the foundation wall, then add batt insulation.
+• To insulate the inner walls of the foundation or basement, apply foam board insulation to the foundation wall, then add batt insulation.

 • To insulate the interior of below- or above-grade walls, foam board can be installed between the studs and covered with batt insulation.

-• To insulate the ceiling’s underside, apply foam board insulation towards the ceiling joists’ underside.
+• Add foam board insulation towards the ceiling joists’ underside to insulate the ceiling’s underside.

 • To insulate the outer above-grade walls’ outer sides.
 There is foam board insulation between the sheathing and the housing cover.